Time Out at Lake Hāwea

 Lake Hāwea Lookout

 As you drive down State Highway 6 towards Makarora, there are various safe stopping points.
-But the best lookout is signposted about halfway along the lake, and has plenty of parking and viewing room.
+But the best lookout is signposted about halfway along the lake and has plenty of parking.
 The view is from a high point on the road and is spectacular at any time of the year.

 Across the lake from the viewpoint, the high point is Corner Peak, which Lake Hāwea goes around to branch further north.
 At the south end of the eastern range is Breast Hill, which you can cross over via Te Araroa.